MarkCumminsIRL/DFCS-H3014/labs/08_HTB_Devel/readme.md

-# HTB Lab: Lame [10.10.10.3]
+# HTB Lab: Devel [10.10.10.5]

-In this lab we will again run through our full pen-test process in our attempt to get root access onto the hack the box server called 'Lame'.
-We will also use this example to get familiar with the metasploit tool.
+In this lab we will again run through our full pen-test process in our attempt to get root access onto the hack the box server called 'Devel'.
+We will also use this example to get familiar with the msvenom tool and use metasploit again.
 ___

 ## Lab Contents